 - Wise v Sun Life Assurance Co of Canada (UK) Ltd EWHC 2814 (Ch) – Acting for the successful respondent company in an appeal to the High Court from a decision of the Pensions Ombudsman which concerned the loss of a guaranteed annuity rate

-- Acting as junior to Keith Rowley QC for a claimant employer in two high value professional negligence actions against former advisors
+- Acting as junior to Keith Rowley KC for a claimant employer in two high value professional negligence actions against former advisors

 - Acting for trustees in a claim for rectification of a pension scheme to correct a drafting error which inadvertently increased the level of benefits for a significant number of members (including appearing at the compromise hearing)